 9.2.3 Infill FRC sheeting or light weight materials are not permitted above doors and windows where it is visible from the public realm.
-All light weight infill materials must have a rendered finish.
+Excludes infill above garage.
+All lightweight infill materials must have a rendered finish.

 9.2.4 Garage doors visible to the public realm must be sectional or tilt up panels.
 COLORBOND® roller doors are not permitted.